Marmaduke Grove: Later life

 On April 19, 1933, together with Oscar Schnake, Salvador Allende, and Carlos Alberto Martínez, Grove founded the Socialist Party of Chile.
 He became General Secretary of that party in 1938 and president of the Popular Front coalition that won the presidential election that same year with the candidate Pedro Aguirre Cerda.

 Grove was elected Senator on May 9, 1934, in a by-election held to replace deceased Senator Eugenio Matte Hurtado, who had died in January of that year.
 His slogan was, "From the jail to the Senate", because he had to campaign from jail, where he was kept for conspiring against President Alessandri.
 As senator he proposed the first plan of Agrarian Reform in Chile in 1939.
 His slogan this time was, "Neither land without men nor men without land" (Ni tierra sin hombres, ni hombres sin tierra).
 He was reelected as a Senator in 1941.
 He was defeated by Carlos Ibáñez del Campo and retired from the Senate in 1949.

-Grove died at the age of 75 on May 15, 1954, at Santiago, Chile.
+Grove died at the age of 75 on May 15, 1954, in Santiago, Chile.